 Searching online historic newspaper collections with various combinations of keywords is one way to locate such reviews.
 Include search terms such as year, review, events and history.
 Adding several month names to your keywords can be helpful as well, as they don't often show up on the same page together unless there is some type of chronological listing (although there are exceptions, such as obituaries).
 So, for example, you could try a search like: year review events january february march april history

 Obviously, if you're only interested only in a particular location, you may need less search terms as you will be able to limit your search by the town name, or newspaper title.
 Alternatively, try browsing papers of interest for the last two weeks of December and first few weeks of January.
-Happy searching and please come back and share what you have found!
+Happy searching!